BASC police training gathers pace across Wales

 The award, sponsored by the World Wide Fund for Nature (WWF) was made by the National Wildlife Crime Unit (NWCU).

-BASC has been for many years at the forefront of the shooting community’s efforts to combat rural crime.
-For over 15 years Glynn has been significantly involved in this work as part of his broader role at BASC.
+BASC has for many years been at the forefront of the shooting community’s efforts to combat rural crime.
+For more than 15 years, Glynn has been significantly involved in this work as part of his broader role at BASC.
 He continues to lead the organisation’s efforts in this important area.

-Some of the contributions and initiatives over the past 15 years that Glynn, representing BASC, has been recognised for include:
+Some of the contributions and initiatives that Glynn, representing BASC, has been recognised for include:

 “He understands the pressures on enforcement and works constructively to support effective, proportionate responses.
 These benefit wildlife and challenge criminals that hide within the fabric of the shooting industry.
 He is truly community focussed and is a bastion for us who operate lawfully in the countryside.
 This recognition reflects what true partnerships can achieve.”

 Glynn Evans said: “Poaching and other rural crime is a massive issue in the countryside.
-It has a substantial impact on those affected, particularly rural communities, farmers, and gamekeepers.
-Working with the police and other stakeholders to combat it has been a key element in BASC’s initiatives to support game and wildlife management.
-It is a huge honour to have contributed to this effort and I am very proud to have received this award on behalf of the association.”
+It has a substantial impact on those affected, particularly rural communities, farmers and gamekeepers.
+Working with the police and other stakeholders to combat this and other wildlife crime has been a key aspect of BASC’s initiatives to support game and wildlife management.
+It is a huge honour to have contributed to this effort, and I am very proud to have received this award on behalf of the association.”